-PROPERTY NAME: MANAGEMENT AGENT:

-DATE: RESIDENT SERVICES PROVIDER:
+PROPERTY NAME: MANAGEMENT AGENT: DATE: RESIDENT SERVICES PROVIDER:

-Ma Management Agent Requirements (includes Security)
+Management Agent Requirements (includes Security)

-1. .
-Qualifications, Staffing Plan and Budget
+Qualifications, Staffing Plan and Budge --

-Organizational Chart

 Description of duties by position

-Specific staffing onsite including: position ns, days worked and hours onsite
+Specific staffing onsite including: positions, days worked and hours onsite

 Compliance staffing

 Salaries and annual budget

 Evidence of successful management of a minimum of five projects over 40 units in size subject to affordable regulatory agreements.
 At least one of those projects must be within the six-county region represented by the Sacramento Area Council of Governments.

 Property Management Position FTE

-Property Management Position FTE

-Property Management Position FTE

-Property Management Position FTE

-Property Management Position FTE

-2. Property Management Position Management Plan: FTE
+2. Management Plan:

-2. FTE

-2. Management Plan: Statement of Management Policy egation of Authority to the Management
+Statement of Management Policy

-2. Management Plan: Statement of Management Policy Role and Responsibility and/or delection
+• Role and Responsibility and/or delegation of Authority to the Management Company

+Note: A copy of an executed Management Agreement is required prior to lease up.

+Project Affordable Unit Schedule

 • Number by bedroom size and affordability level of assisted units.

+Marketing Plan

+- Identification of demographic groups underrepresented in the community. - Strategy for outreach to identified, underrepresented demographic groups including names of specific advertising, periodicals, community organizations, churches and businesses that will be used to attract eligible households.

+- Equal Housing Opportunity logo (must be present on all marketing materials as well as on site). - SHRA Affirmative Marketing Questionnaire

+Waiting List Procedures

-Mar keting Plan • Identification of demographic groups underrepresented in the community.
-Strategy for outreach to identified, underrepresented demographic groups including names of specific advertising, periodicals, community organizations, churches and businesses that will be used to attract eligible households.
-Equal Housing Opportunity logo (must be present on all marketing materials as well as on site).
-SHRA Affirmative Marketing Questionnaire □ v Vaiting List Procedures • Initial lease-up procedure.
-Initial lease-up must include a lottery or similarly-equitable process for all income-restricted units and to build the initial waiting list.
-Initial lease-up may not occur in advance of affirmative marketing.
-Copy of waiting list that must include: date/time of application submission, head of household name, unit size, household size, mailing address and phone number.
-Notification procedure (selection from list) Updating procedure (including purging, opening and closing) Notification of Non-eligibility Appeals process, if any. Пт enant Selection Plan and Eligibility Screening: • Applicant Screening Criteria Recertification procedures Eligibility documentation forms Record-keeping procedures Criminal Background Check Procedure (including screening company) Applicant Screening Report (SHRA form) • • • Inspection, Maintenance, and Repair Procedures In-house Inspection schedule Work Order system Move In/Move Out Inspection Policies Unit Refresh Schedule ☐ R ent Collection Policies □ P lan for Maintaining Adequate Accounting Records R esident - Management Relations $\Box$ s ecurity Deposits
+- Initial lease-up procedure.
+Initial lease-up must include a lottery or similarlyequitable process for all income-restricted units and to build the initial waiting list.
+Initial lease-up may not occur in advance of affirmative marketing. - Copy of waiting list that must include: date/time of application submission, head of household name, unit size, household size, mailing address and phone number. - Notification procedure (selection from list) - Updating procedure (including purging, opening and closing) - Notification of Non-eligibility - Appeals process, if any.

+Tenant Selection Plan and Eligibility Screening:

+- Applicant Screening Criteria

+- Recertification procedures

+- Eligibility documentation forms

+- Record-keeping procedures

+- Criminal Background Check Procedure (including screening company)

+- Applicant Screening Report (SHRA form)

+Inspection, Maintenance, and Repair Procedures

+- In-house Inspection schedule

+- Work Order system

+- Move In/Move Out Inspection Policies

+- Unit Refresh Schedule